Benex254/yt-x/README.md

 **Required:**

 - jq - to pass the json data
 - curl - to download preview images
 - yt-dlp - to provide the data
 - fzf - for the main ui
 - mpv - for streaming
 - ffmpeg - to properly download hsl streams

 **optional:**

 - glow - rendering the markdown for the descriptions
 - gum - for an even better ui
+- chafa - image rendering
+- icat - image rendering
+- imgcat - image rendering

 # Usage